mezez/interop/README.md

 //CREATING CLASSES FROM JSON SCHEMA
-To test this, visit localhost/interop/using-xml-and-json-docs-with-php/using-xml-and-json.php This json schema is saved at localhost/interop/using-xml-and-json-docs-with-php/schema/weather-forecast-schema.json The classes generated will be found atlocalhost/interop/using-xml-and-json-docs-with-php/result
+To test this, visit localhost/interop/using-xml-and-json-docs-with-php/using-xml-and-json.php This json schema is saved at localhost/interop/using-xml-and-json-docs-with-php/schema/weather-forecast-schema.json The classes generated will be found at localhost/interop/using-xml-and-json-docs-with-php/result

 For the rest of the modules or other parts, the folder names correspond to the required task.